pry/pry/README.markdown

 Many other commands are available in Pry; to see the full list type `help` at the prompt.
-A short description of each command is provided with basic instructions for use; some commands have a more extensive help that can be accessed via typeing `command_name --help`.
+A short description of each command is provided with basic instructions for use; some commands have a more extensive help that can be accessed via typing `command_name --help`.
 A command will typically say in its description if the `--help` option is avaiable.